-3.1.2 Choose a Name for the New Simulation
+Choose a Name for the New Simulation

-Upon selection of the example template, the window Choose a name for the new simulation will open.
+Upon selection of the example template, the window Choose a Simulation Name will open.
 Here you can choose the folder, or create a new folder, and set the name of the new simulation.